-Figure 17.–Estimated average removal rate of surviving coho salmon bound for the Berners River by the two principal harvesting fisheries and by all fisheries combined.
+Figure 17.–Estimated average removal rate of surviving coho salmon bound for the Berners River by the two primary harvesting fisheries and by all fisheries combined.

 Timing of fishery removal rates has varied substantially over the 25-year period, with the peak removal rate in the troll fishery ranging from as early as August 20 in 1996 to at least mid-September in 1991, when the run appeared to be just approaching the peak in trolling areas at the season end on 20 September (Figure 18).
 Removal rates in the Lynn Canal drift gillnet fishery ranged from as early as late August to mid-September in 1996 to as late as the beginning of October in 1991.